dog-on-moon/godot-intervals/README.md

 ## Documentation

-Figure it out yourself!
-That's part of the fun of Intervals! 💗💐🌸 (Kidding, I'll get to this later...)
+You can view the [documentation](https://github.com/dog-on-moon/godot-intervals/tree/main/docs) from within this repository.

-The repository does come with a couple of demos.
+In addition, the repository comes with a couple of demos.

 ## Installation